sluvish1/phase2-react-project/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open (http://localhost:3001/) to view it in your browser.
+Open (http://localhost:3000/books) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.